 Italy is certainly a country that is solo-traveler-friendly in terms of getting from one place to another.
 You can take trains to most of the destinations you’re likely to go to.
 The only downside is that ticket prices can get quite expensive for the fast trains if you haven’t booked your tickets well in advance.
 If you’re a spur of the moment traveler, this can be a problem.

 Rome day tours are a great option for really learning the history of a place in a fun group setting where you can get to know other travelers.
 This is especially valuable for those social solo travelers who want to make friends and see the sights.
-Plus, there’s so much to see and so many places to go on day trips from Rome that it can be a little overwhelming and taking Italy tours ensure you don’t miss a thing!
+Plus, there’s so much to see and so many places to go on day trips from Rome that it can be a little overwhelming and taking an Italy tour ensures you don’t miss a thing!

 With all these great day trips from Rome, it’s hard to choose just one.
 Whatever your interests, there’s a day trip for you, whether you’re an amateur archeologist, art enthusiast, photographer or foodie.
 Italy has so much to offer; it’s sure to be a trip you’ll never forget.